Lemon poppyseed pancakes make the perfect tangy and fluffy breakfast! These easy poppyseed lemon pancakes make the perfect breakfast in bed brunch!

 Mix dry ingredients together in the Kitchenaid or with a hand mixer (flour, sugar, baking powder, soda, and salt).
 While that is mixing make your own buttermilk (1 cup milk with 1 tsp lemon juice, and let it sit for just a few minutes.
 You’ll watch the milk curdle and you’ll know it’s ready).

 While the buttermilk is curdling, grab a zester or a cheese grater with a small grating side.
-Zest the lemon (grate small pieces of the peal off with the grater).
+Then zest the lemon (grate small pieces of the peal off with the grater).

-Melt the butter in the microwave.
+Next, melt the butter in the microwave.
 In a separate bowl lightly beat the egg with a fork.
 Add the buttermilk mixture.
-Add the melted butter.
-Add the zest of the lemons and the poppy-seeds.
+Then add the melted butter.
+Finally, add the zest of the lemons and the poppy-seeds.
 Mix well.

-Heat a skillet on medium heat on the stove top.
-Grease with butter or butter flavored no-stick spray.
+First, heat a skillet over medium heat on the stove top.
+Next grease with butter or butter flavored no-stick spray.
 Add about 1/3 of a cup of batter in rounds to create the pancake.
-Watch until there are a few bubbles foaming on the sides and flip the pancake.
+While it’s cooking you’ll want to watch until there are a few bubbles foaming on the sides and flip the pancake.
 It should be golden brown on both sides.

 Beyond Dinner and a Movie